tanishaagarwal03/cs132-tagarwal/README.md

 ---

 ## Future Work
-Future homework assignments and projects will be added to this repository as the course progresses.
-Each directory will follow a similar structure, ensuring that all files necessary for each project or homework are clearly organized.
+Future projects will be added to this repository as the course progresses.
+Each directory will follow a similar structure, ensuring that all files necessary for each project are clearly organized.
 The Final Project implementation will build on the proposal files to include complete front-end and back-end functionality.

 ---